microsoft/azure-iot-developer-kit/docs/_projects/03-remote-monitoring.md

 ![remote-monitoring-azure-iot-suite-new-solution]({{"/assets/images/remote-monitoring-azure-iot-suite-new-solution.png" | absolute_url }})

-4. After the provision is complited, click **Launch**.
+4. After the provision is completed, click **Launch**.
 Some simulated devices are created for the solution during the provision process.
 Click **DEVICES** to check them out.

 ![remote-monitoring-azure-iot-suite-new-solution-created]({{"/assets/images/remote-monitoring-azure-iot-suite-new-solution-created.png" | absolute_url }})